-When a member of the Armed Forces is released from their obligation to serve, he or she receives a formal discharge which is identified on the DD-214 Certificate of Release or other separation documents.
+When a member of the Armed Forces is released from their obligation to serve, they receive a formal discharge which is identified on the DD-214 Certificate of Release or other separation documents.
 There are five ways to characterize a discharge:

-The first three are given when a service member is administratively discharged, while the latter two are the outcome of the judicial process.
+The first three are given when a service member is administratively discharged, while the final two are the outcome of the judicial process.

 Discharge conditions can also affect employment.
 For instance, you may be interested in a job that requires a security clearance.
 Having the right type of discharge may be required for this job.
 If you mention your military service, the employer is allowed to ask about the type of discharge you received.
 The employer can also ask for a copy of your discharge paperwork which lists the type of discharge and the code for reason for discharge.
 Military-savvy employers can often read the code and determine the reason for the discharge.